PydPiper/viks_SoftwareGuide/source/python/class.rst

         # to set initialization parameters (these are unique attributes to each instance of the Circle class)
         def __init__(self, radius):
             # self.radius is called a INSTANCE ATTRIBUTE
+            # WHAT IS "SELF": think of self as the instance of the class; ex:
+            # at runtime: circle1 = Circle(5), the class instance "circle1" is self
+            # this is why we are able to call circle1.radius which is analogous to self.radius of that class instance
             self.radius = radius
         # to define a METHOD (unique name to classes, same concept as a function)
         def area(self):